nebari-dev/nebari/docs/source/installation/setup.md

 In the [Usage](usage.md) section, you will need to run `qhub init` (this only ever needs to be run once - it creates your configuration YAML file) and then `qhub deploy` to set up the cloud infrastructure and deploy QHub for the first time.

-For subsequent deployments, it is possible to run `qhub deploy` again in exactly the same way, providing the configuration YAML file as you would the first time.
-However, it is also possible to automate future deployments using 'DevOps' - the configuration YAML file stored in git will trigger automatic redeployment whenever it is edited.
+For subsequent deployments, It's possible to run `qhub deploy` again in exactly the same way, providing the configuration YAML file as you would the first time.
+However, it's also possible to automate future deployments using 'DevOps' - the configuration YAML file stored in git will trigger automatic redeployment whenever it's edited.

 This DevOps approach can be provided by GitHub Actions or GitLab Workflows.
 As for the other choices, you will only need to specify the CI/CD provider when you come to run `qhub init`, but you may need to set relevant environment variables unless you choose 'none' because you plan to always redeploy manually.